level

 above/below the poverty level About one-quarter of the population is below the poverty level many people live far below subsistence levels

-3 (floor) [of building] piso; (m)
+3 (floor) [of building] piso (m)

 ...an ornate wood-panelled cinema in the lower level of the Embassy building He looked up and around him at the galleries on the second level and at the ornate, three-storey-high ceiling I found my car in a corner of the second level

-4 (rank, grade) nivel; (m)
+4 (rank, grade) nivel (m)

 pay should reflect performance at all levels, including board level chess at the very highest level remains outside the reach of computer programs at departmental level A bright seven-year-old might reach level three or possibly even four in some subjects Un niño o niña inteligente puede alcanzar el nivel tres en algunas asignaturas

-at advanced/elementary leveladvancedelementary a nivel avanzado/elemental
+at advanced/elementary level a nivel avanzado/elemental

 ...classes at elementary or university level

-at local/national/international levellocalnationalinternational a nivel local/nacional/internacional
+at local/national/international level a nivel local/nacional/internacional

 On the international level, the process of recognition of the independence of the three republics appears to be gathering pace It is really up to cyclists at local level to get hold of their councillors and persuade them of the benefits of cycling They are playing a key role in identifying skill shortages at a local level They were both competitors at international level The governments of the two countries have been holding high-level talks aimed at improving relations ...only low-level people and clerks were involved [high-]/[intermediate-]/[low-]level radioactive waste level [of] consciousness The hypnotic state is a changed level of consciousness somewhere between being awake and being asleep ...the levels of meaning in Ira Gershwin's words